davidcoles/vc5/README.md

 ## vc5ng

 NB: A new execuatble `vc5ng` has been added.
 The code for this is largely separate.
-This overcomes many of the resirctions with the original code and so will now replace it going forward.
+This overcomes many of the restrictions with the original code and so will now replace it going forward.
 Some of the documentation and examples may not have been updated so please bear this in mind.
 If you have issues that you cannot resolve please